sourcegraph/sourcegraph-public-snapshot/docs/dev/OAuth2.md

-A user account lives on the Sourcegraph server where the account was originally created (the "authorization server", in OAuth2 terminology), typically Sourcegraph.com.
+A user account lives on the Sourcegraph server where the account was originally created (the "authorization server", in OAuth2 terminology).
 Users may log into the authorization server directly (e.g., via HTML forms), and session credentials there are stored in cookies.

-Users also can authenticate their identity to Sourcegraph clients (such as their own Sourcegraph instance) using OAuth2.
+Client applications also can authenticate as a user to a Sourcegraph server using OAuth2.
 After the client receives the authorization code for the user from the authorization server, it authenticates using its client credentials to obtain the user's access token.

 An access token encodes the user's UID and the client ID that the access token was generated for.